 First and foremost, you are way too young (AND young looking) to be a grandma.
 Grandmas are supposed to be old and I refuse to steal your youth by bearing children.
 You’re welcome.

 Also, I’m not sure if you’ve heard, but having kids cost more than not having kids.
 And while there are certainly ways to reduce the cost of children and they definitely don’t have to cost $250,000 a year, they are still really expensive compared to being childless.

-For starters, let’s talk about the highly controversial subject (in the PF blogosphere at least) of lifestyle inflation — namely upgraded homes and vehicles.
+For starters, let’s talk about the highly controversial subject (in the personal finance blogosphere at least) of lifestyle inflation — namely upgraded homes and vehicles.
 Now, while most people would argue these upgrades aren’t necessary when you have kids, our situation is a bit different.